LineageOS/lineage_wiki/_includes/templates/device_install.md

 ## Installing LineageOS from recovery

 1. Make sure your computer has working [adb](https://developer.android.com/studio/command-line/adb.html).
+Setup instructions can be found [here](adb_fastboot_guide.html).
 2. Download the [LineageOS install package](https://download.lineageos.org/{{ site.data.devices[page.device].codename }}) that you'd like to install.
     * Optionally, download 3rd party application packages like [Google Apps](/gapps.html)
 3. Place the LineageOS `.zip` package, as well as any other .zip packages on the root of `/sdcard`: